darbyjohnston/DJV/README.md

 [Download](https://darbyjohnston.github.io/DJV/index.html)

-NOTE: Download packages only include a minimal set of video codecs.
+**NOTE**: Download packages only include a minimal set of video codecs.
 To enable full support for video codeces, either compile from source or replace the FFmpeg shared library files.